nomi96/Tapmad_Case_Study/README.md

 within tolerance `max(abs 0.01, pct 0.005%)` → `matched` or `amount_mismatch`.
 Confidence 1.0.

-**Stage 2 — fallback identity match** for rows with **no usable `partner_txn_id`** (telco_d, or null platform FKs).
+**Stage 2 — fallback identity match** for rows with **no usable `partner_txn_id`** (null platform FKs).
 This is the subtle part the case calls out, so it is designed conservatively:

 - Resolve `account_id → user_id` via `account_user_bridge`.
 If identity can't be